Mushbit/Calculator/README.md

  - Works with decimal points

-Known Bugs
+# Known Bugs
  - It is possible to add an operator after a decimal point (Will not cause any errors)

-This project has been created through and inspired by an "The Odin Project" assignment
+This project has been inspired by an "The Odin Project" assignment